ScottBishop/scottbishop.github.io/README.md

 # scottbishop.github.io

-A personal website using GitHub Pages and Jekyll
+A playground website using GitHub Pages and Jekyll